anshium/anshium.github.io/AboutMe.md

 Fun facts about me:
 - I like to play the Tabla, and am especially intersted in Hindustani Classical.
 Need to practice, haven't done that since a while.
-- I also enjoy Sufi songs a lot.
+- I also enjoy many types of songs, mostly mid-tune Bollywood songs, Sufi songs and upbeat English.
+Though, I don't fixate myself to specific genres.
 - I have learned 5 Human Languages and understand a lot more.
 But currently proficient in speaking two and familiar with one more (my mothertongue).
 - I like nature, mountains and off-road destinations a lot and always look out to visiting them.
 - I have eaten Maggie at 13,050 ft.